 Turkey Meatballs with Romano Cheese and Herbs

-These Low-Carb Turkey Meatballs with Romano Cheese and Herbs are so tasty and have added nutrition from hemp hearts, and the meatballs are also gluten-free!
+Turkey Meatballs with Romano Cheese and Herbs have added nutrition from hemp hearts, and these tasty low-carb meatballs are also gluten-free!

 In this updated version I added a small amount of hemp hearts to the recipe to bump up the nutrition, but that’s completely optional.
 The meatballs are a little soft to work with, and you do have to watch them so the cheese doesn’t burn when you’re frying them, but if you want a flavorful meatball that’s low-carb, and gluten-free, I think this recipe is a keeper!